Flatiron Hot! Gamer: Things are Finally Looking Up for Sonic the Hedgehog

 But this rollercoaster still isn’t finished, folks.
 This year happens to be the series’ 25th anniversary, and to celebrate Sega held a massive Sonic-themed party at Comic-Con last month.
 During this event, two brand new games were announced for next year.
 The first is Sonic Mania, a 2D game that perfectly emulates the visuals and gameplay of the classic Genesis titles, but with brand new levels.
 And as you would guess, fans were overjoyed when they saw this return to roots.
 But that wasn’t all: we also got a sneak peak of Sonic Team’s next 3D entry in the series.
 We don’t know what it’s called yet, as it was simply referred to as Project Sonic 2017 (update: we now know it’s called Sonic Forces).
 No actual gameplay was shown, only a CGI teaser trailer, but from what it showed it seems like this title is indeed returning to the Unleashed/Colors/Generations style of gameplay, and that can only be a good thing.

 Now before I wrap this up, I want to briefly switch gears and talk about how some people believe that 3D Sonic is definitively terrible and the series should have just stayed 2D—I honestly don’t agree with this at all.
 While there have definitely been some mediocre and bad 3D Sonic games, the Adventure titles, Unleashed, Colors, and Generations have all proved that the core Sonic formula can and does work in a 3D space.
-And it always baffles me when people clamor for 2D Sonic to come back when it never went anywhere.
-Most of the games I’ve talked about so far are 3D ones, but all this time Sega never actually stopped making 2D ones, and they’ve all been well-received.
-Sonic Advance 1-3 for the GBA, Sonic Rush and Rush Adventure for the DS, the Sonic the Hedgehog 4 Episodes I and II for various platforms, the DS version of Colors, the 3DS version of Generations, and of course the upcoming Sonic Mania should all satisfy any fan’s desire for an enjoyable 2D Sonic title.
+And it always baffles me when people clamor for 2D Sonic to come back when it never actually went anywhere.
+Most of the games I’ve talked about so far are 3D ones, but all this time Sega never actually stopped making 2D ones: Sonic Advance 1-3 for the GBA, Sonic Rush and Rush Adventure for the DS, Sonic the Hedgehog 4 Episodes I and II for various platforms, the DS version of Colors, the 3DS version of Generations, and of course the upcoming Sonic Mania should all satisfy any fan’s desire for an enjoyable 2D Sonic title.

 Between these two upcoming games, the surprisingly good Sonic Boom TV show, and a movie due out in 2019, I’m very optimistic about the Blue Blur’s future.
 There is no doubt that Mania will be fantastic, but some people have expressed skepticism about Sonic Forces.
 But let me tell you why there is very little reason to be worried: Sonic Team is clearly taking their time with this title, as it’s not coming out until the year after the series’ 25th anniversary.
-The reason why Sonic ‘06 turned out the way it did was that it was rushed so that its release would align with the series’ 15th anniversary, so the fact that Sega and Sonic Team are not worried about meeting deadlines this time gives me a ton of hope that Forces will turn out to be great.
+The reason why Sonic ‘06 turned out the way it did was that it was rushed so that its release would align with the series’ 15th anniversary, so the fact that Sega and Sonic Team are not worried about meeting deadlines this time gives me a ton of hope that Forces will also be great.

 Sonic’s had it rough over the past few years.
 But it seems that Sega is finally trying to wipe the slate clean and enter a new era for the series, where it’s not only great, but consistently great.
 We’re not terribly far away from the release of these games, so let’s hope that Sonic can finally charge into his future at full speed.